Reds vs. Royals Player Props Betting Odds

-Bobby Witt Jr. and Jonathan India are among the players with prop bets for the taking when the Kansas City Royals and the Cincinnati Reds play at Kauffman Stadium on Monday (first pitch at 8:10 PM ET).
+Player prop bet options for Bobby Witt Jr., Jonathan India and others are listed when the Kansas City Royals host the Cincinnati Reds at Kauffman Stadium on Tuesday (first pitch at 8:10 PM ET).

 Bet on this matchup or its props with BetMGM!